popemkt/chrome-new-tab/chrome-extension/README.md

 ## Features
 - **New Tab Override**: Automatically redirects new tabs to one of your favorite websites
-- **Random Selection**: Randomly chooses from your list of URLs for variety
+- **Weighted Random Selection**: Randomly chooses from your list of URLs based on weights you assign
-- **Easy Configuration**: Simple options page to manage your list of websites
+- **Easy Configuration**: Simple options page to manage your list of websites and their weights

 ## Files
 - **manifest.json**: Contains metadata about the extension, including its name, version, and permissions